TechRinky/Memeful/README.md

 # Memeful

 # Technology Used :
-Application Development -  Kotlin
+> Application Development -  Kotlin
-Application Architecture - MVVM(Model-View-ViewModel)
+> Application Architecture - MVVM(Model-View-ViewModel)

 # Libraries Used :

-Api Integration  - Retrofit
+> Api Integration  - Retrofit
-Image Loader - Picasso
+> Image Loader - Picasso

 # Activities in Application :
-1.MostViralActivity : Which shows the images of Memes in a list.
+> MostViralActivity : Which shows the images of Memes in a list.